 What do you need to know?

-Spiders are everywhere and with summer coming, we are more likely to be outside and have the potential to encounter them.
-All spiders only bite if they feel threatened, such as being trapped between you and some object.
+Spiders are everywhere, and with summer coming, we are more likely to be outside and have the potential to encounter them.
+All spiders bite if they feel threatened, such as being trapped between you and some object.
 Most spider bites are harmless and often aren’t any different from any other bug bite.
-The bite might appear as a red, painful, itchy bump on your skin or you may not notice anything.
+The bite might appear as a red, painful, itchy bump on your skin, or you may not notice anything.
 Only a couple of spiders, black widow and brown recluse, have fangs long enough to penetrate human skin and venom strong enough to cause symptoms others than those previously mentioned.

-The best prevention of a spider bite is to avoid the habits that spiders like to live in.
-If you do have be around areas where there might be spiders, wear long-sleeve shirts, hat, long pants tucked into your socks, boots and gloves.
-This is especially important if you are cleaning out a shed/attic/basement/garage or handling firewood/boxes that have been stored.
-Before using gardening gloves, boots, clothing or tools that have been stored in one of the previously mentioned places be sure to inspect and shake out the items to make sure there isn’t a spider hiding in them.
+The best prevention of a spider bite is to avoid the habits that spiders like to live.
+If you have to be around areas where there might be spiders, wear long-sleeve shirts, a hat, long pants tucked into your socks, boots, and gloves.
+Using insect repellents on clothing and footwear discourages spiders from crawling on you.
+These tips are especially vital if you’re cleaning out a shed/attic/basement/garage or handling firewood/boxes that have been stored for a while.
+Before using gardening gloves, boots, clothing, or tools that have been kept in one of the previously mentioned places, inspect and shake out the items to ensure there isn’t a spider hiding in them.
 Don’t store piles of firewood/lumber/rocks next to your house to decrease the likelihood of spiders living close to it.